Sufficient conditions for the filtration of a stationary processes to be standard: Introduction

 \subsection{Measuring the influence of the distant past}

-We now introduce some quantities measuring the influence of the past of a process on its present.
-We need to introduce some notations.

-Recall that $X$ is a stationary process indexed by the integer line $\z$ with values in some measurable space $(E,\mathcal{E})$ and with natural filtration $\F^X$.
-From now on, we fix a reference measure $\pi$ on $E$ which is $\sigma$-finite.
+From now on, $X$ denotes a stationary process indexed by the integer line $\z$ with values in some measurable space $(E,\mathcal{E})$.
+We fix a reference measure $\pi$ on $E$ which is $\sigma$-finite.
+To introduce some quantities measuring the influence of the past of a process on its present, we need some notations.

 \begin{notation}

 (1) Slabs: For any sequence $(\xi_n)_{n\in\z}$ in $E^\z$, deterministic or random, and any integers $i\le j$, $\xi_{i:j}$ is the $(j-i+1)$-uple $(\xi_n)_{i\le n\le j}$ in $E^{j-i+1}$. \\(2) Shifts: If $k-i=\ell-j$, $\xi_{i:k}=\zeta_{j:\ell}$ means that $\xi_{i+n}=\zeta_{j+n}$ for every integer $n$ such that $0\le n\le k-i$. \\Infinite case: Let $E^{\passe}$ denote the space of sequences $(\xi_n)_{n\le-1}$.
 For every $i$ in $\z$, a sequence $(\xi_n)_{n\le i}$ is also considered as an element of $E^{\passe}$ since, similarly to the finite case, one identifies $\xi^{\passe}_{i}=(\xi_n)_{n\le i}$ and $\zeta^{\passe}_{j}=(\zeta_n)_{n\le j}$ if $\xi_{i+n}=\zeta_{j+n}$ for every integer $n\le0$. \\(3) Concatenation: for all $i \ge 0$, $j \ge 0$, $ x=(x_n)_{1\le n\le i}$ in $E^i$ and $y=(y_n)_{1\le n\le j}$ in $E^j$, $xy$ denotes the concatenation of $x$ and $y$, defined as